 Gather the ingredients.

-Add in lemon juice and stir.
+Add the lemon juice and stir.

 Garnish with fresh herbs if using.
-Serve over hot cooked rice and enjoy!
+Serve over hot cooked rice and enjoy.

-- Potatoes: Use 2 cups of cubed sweet potatoes and boil them for 8 minutes.
-Add them to the last 10 minutes of simmering.
+- Potatoes: Boil 2 cups of cubed sweet potatoes for 8 minutes.
+Drain them and add during the last 10 minutes of simmering.

-- Eggs: Skip the pineapple or apple, but do use 2 cups of cubed cooked yellow potatoes and the coconut milk.
-Make hardboiled eggs, 1 per person.
-Serve the turkey-potato curry over rice, and place 1 hardboiled egg on top.
+- Eggs: Skip the pineapple or apple but do use 2 cups of cubed cooked yellow potatoes and the coconut milk.
+Make hard-boiled eggs, 1 per person.
+Serve the turkey-potato curry over rice, and place 1 hard-boiled egg on top.
 Garnish with fresh coriander.